edomt/edomt.github.io/_posts/2017-1-8-File-IO-Storage.md

 * To write permanent files (e.g. CSV): `data.table::fwrite()`, added to the data.table package in 2016, includes the same optimisation features as the readr functions, but with very strong improvements in writing speeds.

-* To write and read optimised binary files to be loaded frequently for analysis: using the native RDS/RDATA is already a big improvement over keeping files in plain-text format, but the `feather` and `fst` formats offer undisputed speeds, at the small expense of lower compression.
+* To write and read optimised binary files to be loaded frequently for analysis: using the native RDS/RDATA is already a big improvement over keeping files in plain-text format, but the `feather` and `fst` formats offer undisputed speed improvements.
+At this stage I would recommend `fst`, because it does give the user the option of high compression if needed, while still loading the resulting file very quickly.